In this article:

 Versioning and Deployment

-The Save Revision feature allows for version control of your mapping.
+The Save feature allows for version control of your mapping.

-- You can save multiple versions of a mapping by clicking the blue Save Revision button above the 3rd column on the right, after each iteration of revisions made to your mapping.
-Revert to a different version of the mapping by selecting the drop-down list next to "Select Revision."
+- You can save multiple versions of a mapping by clicking the blue "Save" button.
+Revert to a different version of the mapping by selecting the drop-down list next to "All Revisions".

-- To make a version available to use in a Flow, deploy it by clicking the blue Deploy as New Version button above the 3rd column on the right.
+- To make a version available to use in a Flow, deploy it by clicking the blue "Save & Deploy" button.

 Deleting a Mapping